gamma-opt/Gogeta.jl/docs/src/neural_networks.md

 These two features can be used for formulations with big-M approach only.

 #### Sampling
 Instead of just solving the MIP, the neural network can be optimized (finding the output maximizing/minimizing input) by using a sampling approach.
-Note that these features are experimental and cannot be guranteed to find the global optimum.
+Note that these features are experimental and cannot be guaranteed to find the global optimum.

 At first we formulate NN as a MIP